Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 – PT: 9.5 to 13.8 seconds

 **When reviewing your test results, pay close attention to the AST and ALT numbers as they are included in every basic liver function test.
 The GGT enzyme, however, may not always be included unless specifically requested by your doctor.
-If your AST and ALT levels fall within the normal range, it is highly likely that your liver is functioning properly.
+If your AST and ALT levels fall within the normal range, your liver is likely functioning properly.
 If you have any concerns, don’t hesitate to ask your doctor to include the GGT test in your next round of blood work.
 Your health is important, so stay informed and proactive about your liver function.**

 Overview: